sinesy/GitBookLegacy/1-1-3-Warp-SDK.md

 # Warp SDK

-4WS.Platform is a product created starting from Warp, an open source framework based on JEE 5/6 that adds more powerful features to JEE 5 and 6 and to Sencha ExtJS 3.4.
+4WS.Platform is a product created starting from Warp, an open source framework based on JEE 5/6 that adds more powerful features to JEE 5 and 6 and to Sencha ExtJS 3.4.It can be used to develop rich web applications, based on JPA, JDBC, EJB, Java Beans, JAX-RS, ExtJS technologies **. **

 ![](http://4wsplatform.org/wp-content/uploads/2018/02/tech.png)